mna/starlark-go/doc/nenu-001-defer-catch.md

 * `RUNDEFER`, an opcode that _must_ be followed by `JMP`, `ITERJMP`, `CJMP` or `RETURN`.
 	- Should be used only if the next instruction causes execution of a `defer` block, but this is an optimization (i.e. it would not cause the program to fail if there is no `defer` to run).
+	- Technically, this means that it must be added if the next instruction is covered by a `defer`, but the target of that instruction is not (and a `RETURN` is never a covered target).
 	- Triggers execution of any pending `defer` blocks, recording the destination address (or return value) until all deferred blocks have run.
 	- If the block exits naturally (a "fallthrough" to the next instruction that follows the block), a `JMP <pc>` instruction must be added so that the requirement that a `RUNDEFER` is always followed by such an instruction is met.